 Cold storage operators are tasked with keeping frozen food at the appropriate temperatures as it travels from farm to fork.
 Different foods and even different elements within the food require different temperatures to remain frozen.
-The key to maintaining food quality and safety is temperature stability, and Thermal Energy Storage (TES) provides more stable temperatures keeping food safe to its final destination.
+The key to maintaining food quality and shelf life is temperature stability, and Thermal Energy Storage (TES) provides more stable temperatures on the way food’s final destination.

 Cold storage facilities are continuously bombarded and infiltrated by outside heat through the walls, when doors open, as people and equipment enter and move around in the freezer, and with the arrival of new product, packaging, pallets, etc. As this heat enters the facility, some is absorbed by materials (floors, racking, inventory) inside the freezer and some is immediately removed by the refrigeration equipment.

-For product, even small temperature variations can lead to micro-thawing and crystallization of various components of frozen food, which is a major factor of quality and safety degradation.
-TES absorbs 85% of all heat infiltration into freezers, rather than the food, and stabilizes temperatures.
+For food product, even small temperature variations can lead to micro-thawing and crystallization of various components of frozen food, which is a major factor of quality and shelf life degradation.
+TES absorbs up to 85% of all heat infiltration into freezers, rather than the food, and stabilizes temperatures.
 Thermal energy storage also reduces the rate of temperature rise by 38%.
-This ability to absorb heat provides an extra layer of safety for food, and also provides passive thermal backup protection for stable temperature three times longer should there be a power outage or equipment failure.
+This ability to absorb heat provides an extra layer of protection for food, and also provides passive thermal backup protection for stable temperature three times longer should there be a power outage or equipment failure.